4 Great Activities to Keep Seniors with Dementia Engaged

 Dementia activities for seniors can reduce stress and slow disease progression.
 Here's how- From Daily Caring

 Adapting activities to match your loved one’s abilities ensures they remain enjoyable and fulfilling.
-In this article, we explore four key benefits of activities for dementia and share five practical ways to modify daily tasks to support independence and well-being.
+In this article, we explore four key benefits of activities for individuals with dementia and share five practical ways to modify daily tasks to support independence and overall well-being.

 Dementia Activities Designed to Boost Self-Esteem